-- 1. Termination Planning - a.
-DJJ youth returned to the county are supervised by the GVS unit.
-DJJ cases are terminated in one of three ways: - (1) The youth reaches the DJJ legal age limit (23). - (2) The Court terminates probation supervision prior to the youth's 23rd birthday following a Progress Review or hearing scheduled by the youth and/or attorney. - (3) The Court terminates probation supervision based upon the recommendation of the DPO either through a Probation Violation Report or Modification Petition.
+- 1. Termination Planning - DJJ youth returned to the county are supervised by the Youth Development Court Unit.
+DJJ cases are terminated in one of three ways: - (1) The youth reaches the DJJ legal age limit (23 or 25 depending on when they were sentenced on the Juvenile case). - (2) The Court terminates probation supervision prior to the youth's 23rd or 25th birthday (depending on when they were sentenced on the Juvenile case) following a Progress Review or other hearing scheduled by the youth and/or attorney. - (3) The Court terminates probation supervision based upon the recommendation of the DPO either through a Probation Violation Report or Petition for Modification.

-- a.
-Upon receipt of the Court's order for termination, the assigned DPO will: - (1) Submit a Termination Chrono indicating that supervision has been terminated. - (2) Submit the file and chrono to the unit supervisor for approval. - b.
-The supervisor will: - (1) Review the file for content and accuracy.

-(2) Return the file to the unit clerk, who will close the case in ICMS and route it to the File Room.
+- Upon receipt of the court's order for termination, the assigned DPO will: - (1) Submit a Termination Chrono indicating that supervision has been terminated. - (2) Submit the file and chrono to the unit supervisor for approval. - b.
+The supervisor will: - (1) Review the file for content and accuracy. - (2) Return the file to the unit clerk, who will close the case in ICMS and route it to the file room.